Johnwickkomarthi/Myjavaprograms/README.md

 Time Complexity: O(n), As two traversal of the array, is needed, so the time complexity is linear.
-Auxiliary Space: O(1), As no extra space is required.
+Auxiliary Space: O(1), As no extra space is required
 ====================================================================================================